Woman who died after refusing chemotherapy ‘adversely influenced’ by mother

 “I felt I was presented with a young woman – and I’m not an expert in this, my field is biomechanics – a young lady who was in the last stages of a very difficult disease, and she had declined to engage with conventional treatment,” he said.

-“The influence that was brought to bear on Paloma did contribute more than minimally to her death,” said Coroner Wood.
+“The influence that was brought to bear on Paloma did contribute more than minimally to her death,” said Ms Wood.

-Paloma’s twin brother Gabriel Shemirani told the inquest “I blame my mother entirely for my sister’s death”, by “obstructing” his sister from receiving treatment.
+Paloma’s twin brother Mr Shemirani told the inquest “I blame my mother entirely for my sister’s death”, by “obstructing” his sister from receiving treatment.

 Mr Shemirani alleged that he and his siblings “felt unsafe” around their mother and that she had been “emotionally distant” and physically abusive to them as children.